suryajeetlondhe/flutter_interview_questions/README.md

 flow of my program based on boolean expressions."

 ---

-144) 🔹What are Bitwise and Shift Operators?
+144.🔹What are Bitwise and Shift Operators?
+---
-     Bitwise and shift operators in Dart are used to manipulate the individual bits of integer values.
+Bitwise and shift operators in Dart are used to manipulate the individual bits of integer
+     values.
 They are useful for low-level operations like optimization, cryptography, and hardware-level programming.